nuts-foundation/jwt-generator/README.md

 nuts-jwt-generator -i <path-to-key> --export-ssh-fingerprint
 ```

-## Generating the JWK Thumbtprint of a Key
+## Generating the JWK Thumbprint of a Key
 ```
 nuts-jwt-generator -i <path-to-key> --export-jwk-thumbprint
 ```